IlPinguino93/go_rollme/Readme.md

 ## Disclaimer

 I'm not responsible for money lost, beverages spent, clothing removed or other damages due to gambling games played with this.

-This does not use a cryptographically secure random generator.
+This software does not use a cryptographically secure random generator.

 If you require more secure random diceroll generation, I recommend using actual hardware dice or seeing a therapist for your paranoia.
 You must be fun at parties.